 Continuing students need not be concerned by any limits formerly placed on them by the operation of SLE.
 Students who have used up their SLE will now be able to continue study in a Commonwealth Supported place without restriction.

 Further information about the abolition of the SLE system is available via the Australian Government's Study Assist website's glossary.

 Changes to legislation made in 2010 under the Higher Education Support Amendment (FEE-HELP Loan Fee) Bill 2010, mean that the loan fee for FEE-HELP increased from 20% to 25% for undergraduate units of study with census dates on or after 1 January 2011.

-Transitional provisions were made for students who began their course of study before 1st January 2005 and were under the Higher Education Contribution Scheme (HECS) or Postgraduate Loan Scheme (PELS), which ended on the 31st December 2008.
-As of this date, students who were in the transitional arrangement (pre-1997 and pre-2005) were no longer entitled to lower fees; and NZ citizens or holders of a permanent visa (excluding permanent humanitarian status) were no longer eligible for HELP loans.
+As of 31 December 2008, students who were in the transitional HECS/PELS arrangement (pre 1997 and pre-2005) were no longer entitled to lower fees, and New Zealand citizens or holders of a permanent residence visa (excluding Permanent Resident Humanitarian status) were no longer eligible for HELP loans.